uc-alexa2je/it3038c-scripts/python/Project3/README.md

 Once the time is entered correctly, the alarm time is ran in a nested loop to compare the actual time and when all entries match up, the message 'Good Morning Sunshine!' appears.
 I could not get the wav soundbite to play the music but I did include the path with for those who do have to proper media players able to play it.
 This is also preceded with a message stating you alarm will ring in 6 seconds if you have the correct media player installed.

 Otherwise, it will throw a code and end.

+Although I have change some variables and the structure a little, this is a borrowed program.